alttch/object-id/README.md

 Keep in mind that when either **UniqueId** object or the parent object is cloned, the ID is changed.

+If the parent object is covered with **Arc**, it is physically unchanged when cloned (both clones point to the same variable), so its ID remains the same.

 ## Other traits